-Finally, I would like to thank the International Islamic Relief Organization, Jeddah for their support for patient safety in the Region.
+Finally, I would like to thank the International Islamic Relief Organization, Jeddah for the support of patient safety in this region.
 I hope the outcomes of this meeting will complement the multitude of efforts invested in several directions towards achievement of safe health care systems.